Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 This sample includes the following features:

-* Option 1: Setup 3 Azure User Assigned Managed Identities with Federation ready for Azure DevOps OIDC.
+* Option 1: Setup 3 Azure User Assigned Managed Identities with Federation ready for Azure DevOps Workload identity federation (OIDC).
-* Option 2: Setup 3 Azure App Registrations (Service Principals) with Federation ready for Azure DevOps OIDC.
+* Option 2: Setup 3 Azure App Registrations (Service Principals) with Federation ready for Azure DevOps Workload identity federation (OIDC).
 * Option 3: Setup 3 Azure User Assigned Managed Identities with Self-hosted Azure DevOps agents in Azure Container Instances.
 * Setup an Azure Storage Account for State file management.
-* Setup Azure DevOps repository and environments ready to deploy Terraform with OIDC.
+* Setup Azure DevOps repository and environments ready to deploy Terraform with Workload identity federation (OIDC).
-* Run a Continuous Delivery pipeline for Terraform using OIDC auth for state and deploying resources to Azure.
+* Run a Continuous Delivery pipeline for Terraform using Workload identity federation (OIDC) auth for state and deploying resources to Azure.
 * Run a Pull Request workflow with some basic static analysis.

-### Self Hosted Agent with Managed Identity, OIDC Service Principal or OIDC Managed Identity
+### Self Hosted Agent with Workload identity federation (OIDC) or Managed Identity

 There are three approaches shown in the code for credential free deployment of Azure resources from Azure DevOps.

-The preferred method is to use OIDC with a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout than an App Registration.
-However the code also shows the Service Principal approach for those that prefer that method.
-If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.
+The preferred method is to use Workload identity federation (OIDC) with a User Assigned Managed Identity since this does not require elevated permissions in Azure Entra ID and has a longer token timeout than an App Registration (Service Principal).
+However the code also shows the App Registration (Service Principal) approach for those that prefer that method.
+If you choose the App Registration (Service Principal) approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.

 The default option is Option 1: `oidc-with-user-assigned-managed-identity`.